franciscocpg/reflectme/README.md

 * Write tests which shows that the bug was fixed or that the feature works as expected and make sure the is 100% coverage.
 One can run `make test-coverage` to see the coverage %.
 If it's not 100%, one can run `make coverage-missing` to catch the lines that are not covered.
 * Send a pull request
 * If all checks status are successful the PR is going to be merged.
-* Every merged PR is going to tag a new `semver` release